-- In Reception an assessment of the children's prior phonic knowledge is carried out within the first two weeks.
-During this time the children will be introduced to the picture clue linked to each letter sound.
+- In Reception an assessment of the children's prior phonic knowledge is carried out within the first week.
+During this time the children will be introduced to the picture cards linked to each letter sound.
 Five pictures a day are introduced and children are encouraged to recognise these at pace, throughout the day. - Daily RWI sessions are taught as a whole class, focusing on the rapid recall of all Set 1 sounds.
 A daily 20 minute speed sound lesson ensures that sounds are learnt quickly.
-Children have an opportunity to practise letter formation in small groups during this session. - Sounds are displayed and referred to throughout the day.
+Children have an opportunity to practise letter formation and word blending in small groups during this session. - Sounds are displayed and referred to throughout the day.
 Regular 'pinny time' ensures that regular practice takes place and Fred Talk games encourage the development of oral blending skills.
-RWI assessments take place every half term and children are grouped from this point if necessary. - All staff that deliver RWI teaching in Reception class have been trained to deliver RWI. - RWI is quality controlled and coached by school's reading lead (Taryn Montgomery-Smith) and through development days delivered by the Kernow English Hub and RWI staff.
-Our English Hub link supports the reading lead termly to ensure that consistency and fidelity are maintained throughout the school. - Nursery staff focus on phase 1 phonics activities, planning regular opportunities throughout the week where children can develop their 'pre-reading' skills.
+RWI assessments take place every half term and children are grouped from this point if necessary. - All staff that deliver RWI teaching in Reception class have been trained to deliver RWI. - RWI is quality controlled and coached by school's reading lead and through development days delivered by the Cornwall English Hub and RWI staff. - Nursery staff focus on phase 1 phonics activities, planning regular opportunities throughout the week where children can develop their 'pre-reading' skills.
 During the Summer term RWI sounds are introduced, looking at the pictures that accompany each letter sound.
 The children are encouraged to instantly recognise these pictures and this is continued when the children transition into Reception. - Talk for Writing texts are identified on the whole school long term plan and selected to ensure language progression from Nursery and a balance of text types throughout the year.
 Story maps and school agreed actions are used to learn each text.
 Talk for Writing time is planned for daily.
 Time is given to imitate and innovate each text.
 Story maps and action photos are displayed in reading areas to encourage children to practise them during Independent Learning sessions. - This year the nursery staff are using the Wellcomm program as a way of assessing the children's language skills, using this information as a way of targeting specific needs for individual children and the cohort as a whole.
 The nursery teacher assesses each child using the program and delivers cohort interventions alongside nursery staff who will take ownership of individual interventions.
-Reception staff will continue with Wellcomm and support the children who need this by introducing whole class initiatives and 1:1 intervention.
+Wellcomm will be used by Reception staff this year.